ollieparsley/node-firehose/README.md

 node-firehose
 =============

-Create an HTTP or WebSocket JSON firefose from anything!
+Create a firefose from anything!

 # Background

 Creating a firehose for your data can be a daunting propect.
 You can create one fairly simply, but there are alot of other factors to take into accont.

 * What happens if a user is on a slow connection?
 Memory usage will shoot up as the socket is buffered
-* Different autentication methods
+* Different authentication methods
 * Making it stable.
 You don't want to kick off happy customers, just because one customer has an error/exception
-* Support different transports such as HTTP or WebSockets
+* Support different transports, user storage, authentication, routes and sources

 These services, by their very nature, are long lived processes.
 Any errors will affect all customers connected.
 I ([OllieParsley](http://ollieparsley.com/)) have experience handling the Twitter firehose and also developing the [DataSift](http://datasift.com/) HTTP Streaming API, which behaves in a similar way to the Twitter Streaming API